framps/raspiBackupDoc/en/src/faq.md

 ### 3) What can *raspiBackup* back up and restore?

 In normal mode, *raspiBackup* backs up two partitions with tar or rsync:
-The boot and the root partition that on the system.
-If the root partition has been moved to an external medium, the external external root partition is also backed up.
-With the dd backup, the entire SD card is is backed up.
+The boot and the root partition that exist on the system.
+If the root partition has been moved to an external medium, the external root partition is also backed up.
+With dd backup, the entire SD card is is backed up.
 In this case, however, no external root partition can be backed up.

 In partition-oriented mode, any number of partitions of the system are